kumahq/kuma/docs/generated/cmd/kumactl/kumactl_inspect_traffic-trace.md

 ```
   -h, --help          help for traffic-trace
   -m, --mesh string   mesh to use (default "default")
+      --new-api       use the newer version of the inspect api
+      --offset int    the offset for pagination
 ```

 ### Options inherited from parent commands